Meridian Monkeypox App Note 0824

 Meridian is a primary manufacturer of specialized high-quality molecular reagents and offers solutions to a wide range of industries to diagnose and treat diseases, discover new therapeutics or develop tests for environmental, food and cosmetic safety.

-Introduction Monkeypox virus (MPXV) is a zoonotic double-stranded DNA enveloped virus that belongs to the Orthopoxvirus genus of the Poxviridae family which also includes variola (VARV), cowpox (CPX), and vaccinia (VACV) viruses.
-The monkeypox virus is endemic to Africa with two distinct genetic groups (clades): the west African clade and the central African (Congo Basin) clade.
-In May 2022, a new monkeypox outbreak was reported by World Health Organization (WHO) and identified to be caused by a strain linked to the west African clade, which was also responsible for the 2018 – 2019 international outbreak.
-The new outbreak is spreading considerably more than previous outbreaks, with thousands of cases reported in over 60 countries, prompting the WHO to declare a global health emergency on July 23, 2022.
-Monkeypox has an incubation period of 4 to 21 days and the symptoms range from fever to respiratory distress with a characteristic rash and pustules/lesions developing a few days after the first symptoms.
+Introduction Mpox (monkeypox, MPXV) virus is a zoonotic double-stranded DNA enveloped virus that belongs to the Orthopoxvirus genus of the Poxviridae family which also includes variola (VARV), cowpox (CPX), and vaccinia (VACV) viruses.
+The mpox virus is endemic to Africa with two distinct genetic groups (clades): clade I (once known as the Congo Basin clade), which historically has a higher death rate, and clade II (formerly the West African clade).
+In August 2024, the WHO declared a global health emergency in response to the outbreak of mpox that originated in the Democratic Republic of Congo (DRC) and has since spread to a growing number of countries in Africa.
+More than 15,600 mpox cases and 537 deaths have been detected in the DRC this year, with children being significantly affected.
+The current outbreak is being driven by a new offshoot of clade 1, known as clade 1b, which appears to spread easily through close contact.
+For the first time, clade 1 mpox is also spreading via sexual contact.
+Mpox has an incubation period of 4 to 21 days and the symptoms range from fever to respiratory distress with a characteristic rash and pustules/lesions developing a few days after the first symptoms.
 The virus is spread through contact with damaged skin, the respiratory tract or the mucous membrane (eyes, nose or mouth).
-Within the general population, the fatality rate of monkeypox can be up to 11% and is higher among young children, the elderly, pregnant women and immunocompromised individuals.
-The WHO currently recommends only testing individuals that meet the suspected case definition for monkeypox using nucleic acid amplification (NAAT) techniques such as qPCR or LAMP.
-As monkeypox continues to spread and more research is undertaken to understand the disease transmission, the WHO recommendations may change or evolve to
+Within the general population, the fatality rate of mpox can be up to 11% and is higher among young children, the elderly, pregnant women and immunocompromised individuals.
+The WHO currently recommends diagnostic testing using nucleic acid amplification (NAAT) techniques such as qPCR or LAMP- this is due to cross-

 A)